pssc/ha-addon-lms/lms/DOCS.md

 ### Acesss via ingress

-For this the addon rewriting the webinterface and proxying the web interafce on the fly this requires doezens of custom rules and is very much *best efforts* it is very very time consuming to figure out and not all things may be workable/fixable, using an iframe will work locally more reliably but probably will not work with alot of remote access options.
+For this the app us rewriting the webinterface and proxying the web interafce on the fly this requires doezens of custom rules and is very much *best efforts* it is very very time consuming to figure out and not all things may be workable/fixable, using an iframe will work locally more reliably but probably will not work with alot of remote access options.
 Again your milage will vary with addional rewrites for external https acccess via e.g  nginx these may well break some of the rewrites for the ingress interfaces to work.

 This is why the skin support is limited.